vnowacki/vnowacki.github.io/README.md

 The purpose of this repo is to present my latest projects that I've created for work, study and just for fun.

-## Where are the source files?

-On my disk.

 ## What projects are published here?

 - Exercises made for students.